Son of Grand Ayatollah Blasts Presidential Bid of Human Rights Violator Ebrahim Raisi

 “They belong to the entire Montazeri family and indeed to the history of our country,” he said.
 “I cannot hand them over.”

-In 2016, Ahmad Montazeri was sentenced to six years in prison for releasing a 1988 audio recording of his father bitterly criticizing members of the special commission that interviewed political prisoners that year and decided whether they would live or die.
+In 2016, Ahmad Montazeri was sentenced to six years in prison for releasing a 1988 audio recording of his father bitterly criticizing members of the special committee that interviewed political prisoners that year and decided whether they would live or die.

 Raisi did not personally prosecute Montazeri.